The 10 best BioWare games of all time

 Released: 2014

-And then along came Inquisition.
-Bigger, better and beautiful too, this time Thedas finds itself in the grips of civil unrest and beneath the glowering eye of a tear in the sky.
+During a time when fantasy was going through a lull, along came the Dragon Age sequel, Inquisition.
+Bigger, and beautiful too, this time, Thedas finds itself in the grips of civil unrest and beneath the glowering eye of a tear in the sky.
 Handy, then, that you have a magical mark around your palm that could solve at least one of those problems.
-This latest entry boasted depth in its characters and story while the combat system appeared to almost take a step back for fear of upstaging them.
+This entry boasted depth in its characters and story while the combat system appeared to almost take a step back for fear of upstaging them.
 For many, it was the right move.
 Now, just give us a moment with Iron Bull before we get back to the list…

 5. Dragon Age: Origins